dkd/paymill-ruby/README.md

 Requirements
 =====

-This gem was developed using Ruby 1.9 and version 2 of Paymill's API.
-Nonetheless, it should also work with Ruby 1.8.
+This gem requires Ruby 1.9 and faces version 2 of Paymill's API.

 Bugs
 ======